ovh/docs/pages/web/hosting/optimise_your_website_performance/guide.en-gb.md

 ### Step 1: Define the scope

 #### Questions to ask yourself:
-If your website is slow, it can be helfpul to ask yourself the questions below to help narrow down the scope of investigation.
+If your website is slow, it can be helpful to ask yourself the questions below to help narrow down the scope of investigation.

 1. **When did your website start being slow?**
 This way you can identify if the latency is caused by a recent website modification, such as an incorrectly optimised new plugin or a new theme, which would send a lot of outgoing queries and slow down your website.